Halifax DT525 near Wass, Coxwold.

 Those who survived were:

-Wireless Operator / Air Gunner - Sgt Lloyd G Masterson RCAF, of St. Catharines, Ontario, Canada.
+Wireless Operator / Air Gunner - Sgt Lloyd George Masterson RCAF (R/84399).
 Injured.

-Weeks before this accident on 15th October 1942 Sgt Masterson survived had the crash landing of Halifax BB239 at Linton on Ouse airfield after the crew had turned back from Ops to Cologne.
+Lloyd Masterson was born on 1st May 1918 and enlisted for RCAF service on 28th January 1941.
+On 15th October 1942 he survived had the crash landing of 78 Squadron Halifax BB239 at Linton on Ouse airfield after the crew had turned back from an operational flight to bomb Cologne.
 The crew escaped injury but the aircraft was later deemed beyond repair and written off.
-This incident is recorded on the main "Yorkshire" section to this website.
-Through contact with Sgt Lloyd Masterson's daughter I learn that the incident on Byland Moor occured on his next operational flight, I thank her for the additional information and the photograph of her father she has kindly supplied to this account.
+Through contact with Sgt Lloyd Masterson's daughter I learn that the incident on Byland Moor occurred on his next operational flight, I thank her for the additional information and the photograph of her father she has kindly supplied to this account.
+He died in 2007.

-Acting F/Lt Robert Grey (50952) was sadly killed on the 13th May 1943 and was still serving with 78 Squadron.
-He was on board Halifax JB924 which was shot down by a night-fighter over Holland on Ops to Bochum.
+Robert Grey was born on 13th June 1917 at Ashington and enlisted for RAF service on 25th August 1936.
+He received a commission on 19th January 1943 to the rank of P/O on probation (emergency).
+While in the rank of Acting F/Lt was sadly killed on 13th May 1943 when 78 Squadron Halifax JB924 was shot down by a night-fighter over Holland on Ops to Bochum.
 He is buried at Barradeel, Netherlands and was twenty five years old.
 At the time of his death he was the Squadron's Flight Engineer Officer.
-His commission was on 19th January 1943 when he was made a P/O on probation (emergency).
+The photograph shown here of his grave was published to the internet by Frans Jeugdouderling.

-Halifax DT525 flew into the ground close to the group of trees shown in the photograph shown above and the main bulk of the aircraft is reported as travelling through these trees.
+Halifax DT525 flew into the ground close to the group of trees shown in the photograph shown above and the main bulk of the aircraft is reported as travelling into these trees.
 Over the years small fragments have been found within a twenty metre radius of the trees.
-I visited the site in June 2004 with guidance from air historians Howard Newbould and Dick Barton.
+I visited the site in June 2004 with guidance from air historian Eric Barton who had found small fragments in the area some years previous.

 The general area of where the aircraft crashed.